Tag: PID Tuning

 Weeks 13–16: Capstone Project: Pick-and-Place Manipulator

-In this final month, you will consolidate all your acquired knowledge by undertaking a comprehensive capstone project.
-Your mission will be to design and implement a complete ROS Control system for a 6-DOF robotic arm in simulation.
-You will integrate a custom hardware interface, configure and tune a `JointTrajectoryController`, and develop a high-level Python or C++ node to command the arm to perform a full pick-and-place operation.
-This project will challenge you to use debugging tools like `rqt_plot` to visualize joint states and `rqt_controller_manager` to dynamically manage your controllers, solidifying your status as a skilled robotics control engineer ready for real-world challenges.
-By the end of this journey, you won’t just understand ROS Control—you’ll be able to leverage its full power to build the next generation of intelligent robots.
+You’ll integrate a custom hardware interface, configure and tune a `JointTrajectoryController`, and develop a high-level Python or C++ node to command the arm to perform a full pick-and-place operation.
+This project challenges you to use debugging tools like `rqt_plot` to visualize joint states and `rqt_controller_manager` to dynamically manage your controllers.